-Rates are calculated using a differential rating system that is based on land use.
+Rates are calculated using a differential rating system that is based on land use or rating category.

 A differential system has been applied to the rural area to reflect its lower population density and demand for services.
 The differential is: